MicrosoftDocs/bing-docs/bing-docs/bing-autosuggest/how-to/get-suggestions.md

 ## Request and response headers

-Besides the required subscription key header, Bing does suggest you include a couple of other headers to provide a better experience for your user.
+Bing suggests including a couple other headers aside from the required subscription key header to provide a better experience for your user.
 Those headers include:

-- User-Agent &mdash; Lets Bing know whether needs a mobile or desktop experience.
+- User-Agent &mdash; Lets Bing know whether the user needs a mobile or desktop experience.
 - X-MSEdge-ClientID &mdash; Provides continuity of experience.
-- X-MSEdge-ClientIP &mdash; Provides the user's location for location aware queries.
+- X-MSEdge-ClientIP &mdash; Provides the user's location for location-aware queries.
-- X-Search-Location &mdash; Provides the user's location for location aware queries.
+- X-Search-Location &mdash; Provides the user's location for location-aware queries.

 The more information you can provide Bing, the better the experience will be for your users.
 To learn more about these headers, see [Request headers](../reference/headers.md#request-headers).